RagnarB83/ash/README.md

 ```sh
 mol_frag.connectivity
 ```

-Note:: The connectivity table is calculated or recalculated automatically when coordinates are added or when modified to the fragment.
+Note: The connectivity table is calculated or recalculated automatically when coordinates are added or when modified to the fragment.
 ---
 ***Inspect defined fragment objects***